 Census 1861 West Scale Park, Kettlewell

-William Robinson Head Μ 42 Landed proprietor Scale Park
+Head M 42 Landed proprietor Scale Park

-Emma Wife Μ 35 Ely
+Wife M 35 Ely

-William B Son 5 Ely
+Son 5 Ely

-Henry W Son 4 Kettlewell
+Son 4 Kettlewell

-Alice Dau 2 Kettlewell
+Dau 2 Kettlewell

-Emma Dau 2 Kettlewell
+Dau 2 Kettlewell

+Head Wife Son Son Dau Head M Wife M Son Son Dau Head M 42 Wife M 35 Son 5 Son 4 Dau 2 Head M 42 Landed proprietor Wife M 35 Son 5 Son 4 Dau 2

 William was born at West Scale Park around 1819, one of possibly 12 children (11 have been identified) of Leonard Robinson and Judith Briscoe who married at Kettlewell 23 March 1802.
 Leonard was the youngest child of another Leonard who died in the early 1800s.
 Leonard the elder must have bought Scale Park towards the end of the 1700s as until that time Parish Registers detail members of the Bolland family as living there, the last entries being the burial of Ann wife of John Bolland inr. of Park 24 March 1794 and on the same date the burial of John Bolland snr.
 A record of the burial of Robert Bolland on 5 June 1803 refers to him being the 'son of John Bolland late of Scale Park'.
-When the elder children of Leonard and Judith were baptised the family was living at Lower Park House but by 1813 the Registers show the family as living at Scale Park.
+When the elder children of Leonard and Judith were baptised, the family was living at Lower Park House but by 1813 the Registers show the family as living at Scale Park.
 Leonard 'of The Park' was buried at Kettlewell 24 July 1836 aged 71.
 In 1841 Judith, aged 60 was living at West Scale Park with four of her children.
 Six of the twelve children were boys, James 1805, Leonard 1807, Adam 1811, William 1819 and Henry 1821.
 William snr. bought Hag Dyke in 1878 and continued living at Scale Park until 1881 when he left the area to live at The Lodge, Over Kellett, Carnforth where in the 1881 census he is described as a Retired Farmer.
 The 1891 census shows William's wife Emma as a widow visiting the home of Eli Lock in Lincoln Road, Finchley.
 The 1881 census for Kettlewell shows West Scale Park as being unoccupied with the note 'Occupier left since schedule left and gone into another district'.